Manawahe Fault: Geology

-North of Lake Rotoma, volcanic ignimbrite sheets from multiple eruptions of the Ōkataina Caldera extend towards the Whakatane Graben with the volcanic region being separated from the tectonic Whakatane portion of the Taupō Rift by the Manawahe Fault.
-The fault continues to east and coast in the Matata fault line.
+North of Lake Rotomā, volcanic ignimbrite sheets from multiple eruptions of the Ōkataina Caldera extend towards the Whakatane Graben, with the volcanic region being separated from the tectonic Whakatane portion of the Taupō Rift by the Manawahe Fault.
+The fault continues to the east and coast in the Matata Fault line.
 The Manawahe Fault consists of a series of closely-spaced, mainly SSE-dipping fault traces, which are parallel to the North Rotoma Fault at the edge of the north eastern edge of the Rotoma Caldera.
 The traces are presumed to merge within 3 km of the surface.

 The Manawahe Fault ruptured immediately prior to the 5500 years ago Whakatane eruption of the Ōkataina Caldera and also ruptured several times, associated with the Rotoma Caldera eruptive sequence, and immediately after the Mamaku eruption.